apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/ios/upgrading.md

 # Upgrading iOS

-This guide shows how to modify iOS projects to upgrade from older versions of Cordova.
+This guide <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to modify iOS projects to upgrade from older versions of Cordova.
 Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
-See The Command-line Interface for information how to update the version of the CLI.
+See <a href="../../cli/index.html">The Command-line Interface</a> for information how to update the version of the CLI.

 __NOTE:__ Xcode 4.5 is required.
 To submit to the Apple App Store, you